-In addition to the assessments, NAEP coordinates a number of special educational studies related to assessment.
+In addition to the assessments, NAEP coordinates special educational studies related to assessment.
 Ongoing projects include the High School Transcript Study and a Technology-Based Assessment project designed to explore the use of technology, especially the use of the computer as a tool to enhance the quality and efficiency assessments.